DarrenZZhang/IPM22-OLGH/README.md

 The details can be found in the [IPM 2021 paper](https://www.sciencedirect.com/science/article/abs/pii/S0306457322000449).

-This code has been evaluated on Matlab.
+This code has successfully been evaluated on Matlab.

 #### Resources:

-We supply the Multi-view Caltech101 dataset, which can be downloaded from the [Dataset link](https://github.com/willard-yuan/hashing-baseline-for-image-retrieval).
+We supply the Cifar10 and Caltech256 datasets, which can be downloaded from the [Dataset link](https://github.com/willard-yuan/hashing-baseline-for-image-retrieval).

 #### Citation: